banisterious/obsidian-oneirometrics/docs/archive/CSS_REFACTORING.md

 This work has successfully completed Phases 1-4 of our original CSS refactoring plan for the Journal Structure Check feature.
 The changes have been tested and verified to work correctly.

 > **Note:** All CSS refactoring tasks have been completed.
 Ongoing documentation, performance testing, and accessibility improvements are tracked in their respective documentation files.

+## DateNavigator Component CSS Integration (May 2025)

+As part of continuing CSS refactoring efforts, we have successfully:

+1. **Consolidated DateNavigatorStyles.css into the main styles.css file**, maintaining clear organization and section comments.

+2. **Removed src/dom/DateNavigatorStyles.css** as it is no longer needed after consolidation.

+3. **Verified that loadStyles() method in main.ts** is properly stubbed for backward compatibility.

+4. **Ensured all component styles follow proper BEM-like naming conventions** for consistent class naming structure.

+## DateNavigator CSS Duplication Issue (May 2025)

+During the CSS refactoring analysis, we identified an issue with the DateNavigator component styles:

+1. **Multiple duplicate DateNavigator style definitions found in styles.css**:
+   - Primary styles defined around line 5495
+   - Duplicate styles around line 6735
+   - Additional duplicates in the 6900-7300 range

+2. **Current status**:
+   - This duplication is a known issue in the CSS architecture
+   - It appears to be a result of copying styles during various refactoring phases
+   - The duplicate styles don't appear to cause functional problems but do increase stylesheet size

+3. **Refactoring approach**:
+   - A comprehensive CSS cleanup task has been added to the backlog as part of Phase 4
+   - This will require careful testing across all components due to potential selector specificity issues
+   - We'll implement this as a separate task since it affects multiple components beyond DateNavigator

+## Previously Completed CSS Tasks

+1. **Removed inline styles from all components**: All inline styles have been moved to stylesheet rules with appropriate selectors.

+2. **Standardized variable usage**: All color values and sizing metrics now use CSS custom properties.

+3. **Added responsive breakpoints**: All components now properly adapt to different screen sizes.

+4. **Implemented dark mode support**: All components now respond correctly to theme changes.

+5. **Added high contrast mode support**: Components now have proper styling for Windows high-contrast mode.

+6. **Added reduced motion preference support**: Animations are disabled or simplified when user prefers reduced motion.